Our Vast Region

 What We Do

 Ascension House is our central office.
-It is near Asinabka (Chaudière) Falls where all our ministry efforts are coordinated and supported.
-In addition to our parishes, ADO has major community ministries that offer:
+In addition to our parishes, with major community ministries that offer

 - supportive and emergency housing for women